Trek Road Bikes Guide: Domane vs. Émonda vs. Madone

 • Domane has the most relaxed geometry.
 It’s a versatile endurance road bike for the masses, suitable for beginners and intermediate riders.

-• Madone is a pure-blood aero racing bike for demanding riders and racers.
+• Madone is an aero/lightweight racing bike for demanding riders and racers.

 Continue reading for more details, the differences between ALR, SL, and SLR, and much more.